 By law you must update your contact information (address and phone number) within 10 days of making any change.
 If you move off-campus, for the first time or any subsequent time, you must update your own address in Patriot Web.
 Off-campus housing addresses need to listed as "off-campus residence" and not "permanent address" as international students only have permanent addresses outside the U.S. If you do not update it correctly, your SEVIS record will not be updated.
 In addition, if your permanent address in your home country changes or your emergency contact person either here or abroad changes, please update this on Patriot Web too.
 If you live on-campus, you do not need to update your address.
-The Housing office will update your on-campus address.
-Sometimes, GEO students do not list a U.S. cell number on their check-in form, but decide to obtain a U.S. cell phone after a few weeks in the United States.
-Please remember to update this in Patriot Web and let OIPS know this so we can confirm your SEVIS record was updated correctly.
+The Housing office will update it.
+If you decide to obtain a U.S. cell phone after a few weeks in the United States, please remember to update this in Patriot Web and let OIPS know.